Sashaglattporteny/Deep-Learning-Object-Recognition/README.md

     - The video capture is released and all OpenCV windows are destroyed.

 This script is essentially for a traffic monitoring application, where it counts the number of cars, buses, and trucks passing a certain line in the video.
 It demonstrates the use of computer vision and machine learning for real-world applications such as traffic analysis and vehicle tracking.

+# Project Overview

+This project is designed to leverage the power of YOLOv8 for object detection tasks, with a focus on vehicle detection.
+It is structured to support both evaluation of the model's performance and deployment of the model in a cloud environment.
+Below is a brief overview of the key components of this project:

+## Evaluation Module

+The evaluation module is located in the `evaluation/` directory.
+It contains scripts and configurations for assessing the performance of the YOLOv8 model on a dataset.
+The key components include:

+- `evaluate.py`: This script uses the YOLOv8 model to perform validation on a specified dataset.
+It leverages the `ultralytics` library for model operations and `roboflow` for dataset management.
+- `data.yaml`: Configuration file specifying the dataset paths and classes for evaluation.
+- README files (`README.dataset.txt`, `README.roboflow.txt`): Provide additional information about the dataset and its source.

+## Cloud Deployment Module

+The cloud deployment module enables the model to be deployed as a service in a cloud environment, specifically designed for AWS SageMaker.
+The module is structured into two main directories:

+- `cloud_deploy/model/`: Contains the `inference.py` script which defines the model loading and inference operations for deployment.
+It also includes a `requirements.txt` file specifying the necessary Python packages.
+- `cloud_deploy/sagemaker_deploy/`: Contains the `deploy.py` script which handles the deployment of the model to AWS SageMaker, including setting up the endpoint for model inference.